Relief From South African Tax for Pension, Annuity Income and Savings Withdrawal Benefit

 You can apply for a directive if you qualify as a non-resident.
 Follow these steps to apply:

-• The tax office in the country of residence must certify on the RST01 that the person is a resident of that country in terms of the DTA between South Africa and the country of residence.
+• The tax office in the country of residence must certify on the RST01 application form that the person is a resident of that country in terms of the DTA between South Africa and the country of residence.

-• Where a DTA allows the source country (in this case South Africa) to exempt the income from tax to the extent the pension and annuity is included as income or taxable income in the country of residence, proof that the income is or was included must be attached to the RST01.
+• Where a DTA allows the source country (in this case South Africa) to exempt the income from tax to the extent the pension and annuity is included as income or taxable income in the country of residence, proof that the income is or was included must be attached to the RST01 application form.
 The proof can’t be older than a year.
 An example of proof may be an assessment (in the country of residence) where the income is highlighted.

 Validity of the directive